Sheepolution/how-to-love/book/chapter24.md

 ___

-## Survey

-Thanks for reading How to LÖVE!
-I would love to know your opinion on it.
-Would you be so kind to answer [this short survey](https://forms.gle/EvSpqMc2H5zNNmy36) about you and your experience with this book?
-Thanks!

 ## The end?

 And with that we're at the end of this chapter, and at the end of this book (for now!).
 I hope you enjoyed reading all the chapters and of course learned a lot by reading them.
 I still have plans for new chapters, but that is for another time.
 Until then I wish you good luck on your journey to become an even greater game programmer than you already are.
 I recommend [learn2love](https://rvagamejams.com/learn2love/) if you want to learn more.
 It goes more in-depth on the topics I covered, and also has chapters on networking.